-How Foreign-Born Entrepreneurs Fuel the U.S. Economy: By the Numbers
+How Foreign-Born Immigrant Entrepreneurs Fuel the U.S. Economy: By the Numbers

-For many, entrepreneurship can be the quickest path to the American Dream: So it may not be surprising to learn that immigrants have significantly higher business formation and ownership rates than non-immigrants.
+For many, entrepreneurship can be the quickest path to the American Dream.
+So it may not be surprising to learn that immigrant entrepreneurs have significantly higher business formation and ownership rates than non-immigrants.
 A comprehensive study of the 2007 U.S. Survey of Business Owners reveals how immigrant entrepreneurs benefit (and benefit from) the U.S. economy.

 The income and jobs immigrant-owned businesses generate have an undeniably positive impact on the U.S. economy.
 In 2010, immigrant-owned businesses employed one in every 10 U.S. workers and generated more than $775 billion in revenue.

 Immigrants own a much higher proportion of businesses than non-immigrants.
 According to an analysis of Small Business Administration data, immigrants are 10 percent more likely to own a business than a non-immigrant.